From the desk of: Sam C. Chan

 • upgrading of existing stations is feasible but generally not worthwhile

-• in-place upgrade for problem-free stations only, fresh install for all other upgrades
+• in-place upgrade for problem-free stations only, fresh install for all others

 • all new systems should be acquired with Vista